plone/volto/docs/source/configuration/settings-reference.md

 asyncPropsExtenders
     Per-route customizable `asyncConnect` action dispatcher.
-These enable proper server-side rendering of content that depends on additional async props coming from backend calls.
+These enable proper {term}`server-side rendering` of content that depends on additional async props coming from backend calls.
 It is a list of route-like configuration objects (they are matched using
     [matchRoutes](https://github.com/remix-run/react-router/blob/ea44618e68f6a112e48404b2ea0da3e207daf4f0/packages/react-router-config/modules/matchRoutes.js).